A geometric proof for the root-independence of the greedoid polynomial of Eulerian branching greedoids: Preliminaries

 For digraphs, a cut is called \emph{elementary} if it is minimal with respect to inclusion.
-This is equivalent to each shore inducing a connected subgraph.
 Elementary cuts are exactly the cocircuits for matroids coming from digraphs.
 Indeed, for a cut, the functional assigning 1 to vertices on one shore and 0 to vertices on the other gives a hyperplane containing exactly the vectors corresponding to the edges not in the cut.
 Moreover, one can show that conversely, hyperplanes correspond to complements of cuts.
 Hence elementary cuts are exactly the minimal sets obtainable as the complement of a hyperplane.
-The relation of being ``parallel or opposite'' with respect to an elementary cut also agrees with the corresponding notion for cocircuits.
+The relation of having the same or opposite signs with respect to an elementary cut corresponds to whether two edges point towards the same shore.

 Let us say a few words about the totally unimodular matrix $A$ representing a regular oriented matroid $M$.
-It is clear that the removal of dependent rows does not make a difference in the linear dependencies of the columns (and it also leaves the matrix totally unimodular).
-Hence one can suppose that $A$ has linearly independent rows (say, $r$ of them).
-Also, one can transform $A$ to a form $(I_r, X)$ where $I_r$ is an $r\times r$ identity matrix, and $X$ is an $r\times m-r$ totally unimodular matrix.
+Row elimination steps do not make a difference in the linear dependencies of the columns, hence one can suppose that $A$ has linearly independent rows (say, $r$ of them).
+Moreover, one can transform $A$ to a form $(I_r, X)$ where $I_r$ is an $r\times r$ identity matrix, and $X$ is an $r\times m-r$ totally unimodular matrix.

 Duality is a very important concept of oriented matroids, that generalizes planar duality.
 A signed set is a set together with a partition into positive and negative parts: $S=S^+ \sqcup S^-$.
 One says that two signed sets $S_1=S_1^+ \sqcup S_1^-$ and $S_2=S_2^+ \sqcup S_2^-$ are \emph{orthogonal} if either $S_1\cap S_2 = \emptyset$ or $(S_1^+ \cap S_2^+)\cup (S_1^- \cap S_2^-)$ and $(S_1^+ \cap S_2^-)\cup (S_1^- \cap S_2^+)$ are both nonempty.